 SDSU to Launch Innovative Curriculum Management System

-Acalog Project Status
+Online Catalog (Acalog) Project Status

 17 April 2020: The inital build of the 19/20 online catalog is complete.
 Curriculum Services staff will continue to learn about Acalog features, practices, and functions.
-In addition, the build of the 20/21 online catalog will take place soon.
-Please check back for updates on this.

 7 April 2020: Completed the final review of the combined online catalog.
 The project team verified change requests and began the activation process and scheduled the wrap-up session to deploy the solution.